-Putin: North Korea crisis could be 'impossible' to solve
+Putin: North Korea crisis may be 'impossible' to solve

 On Thursday, Putin will hold separate talks with Japanese Prime Minister Shinzo Abe, who on Wednesday warned North Korea to reconsider its current path.

 "We should make North Korea understand that it has no bright future if it continues its current path, and change its current policy.
-Japan and Russia will work together in the international society for that," Abe said in televised statement.
+Japan and Russia will work together in the international society for that," Abe said in a televised statement.

-Japan's Defense Minister said Wednesday the explosive device detonated deep under a North Korean mountain Sunday had a yield of up to 160 kilotons.
+Meanwhile, Japanese Defense Minister Itsunori Onodera said the explosive device detonated deep under a North Korean mountain Sunday had a yield of up to 160 kilotons.
 Previous estimates have ranged from 50 kilotons to 120 kilotons.

-"It is far bigger than past (North Korean) nuclear tests," said Japanese Defense Minister Itsunori Onodera.
+"It is far bigger than past (North Korean) nuclear tests," said Onodera.
 "The fact that a nuclear bomb with a certain level of energy output has been developed, is a large threat not only for Japan but for the international society."

+Amid soaring tensions, the South Korean Defense Ministry said Wednesday it had been given approval to install four remaining launchers for the US anti-missile defense system THAAD (Terminal High Altitude Area Defense).
+These are in addition to two THAAD launchers already in place at the country's Seongju base.

+Both Russia and China have criticized the THAAD deployment.
+Chinese Foreign Ministry spokesman Geng Shuang warned that it "can only severely damage the strategic security balance in the region," harm the strategic interests of other countries such as China and cause further antagonism on the Korean Peninsula.

 'Gift package for the US'

-Note: Clarification: Some quotes in this story have been altered to match the official translation.